cogment/cogment-doc/src/cogment/tutorial/6-web-client.md

 import React, { useEffect } from "react";

-//Then some imports for icons and Material UI functionality we'll be using import ComputerIcon from "@material-ui/icons/Computer";
+//Then some imports for icons and Material UI functionality we'll be using import { Box, Button, makeStyles, Typography, useTheme } from "@material-ui/core";
-import PersonIcon from "@material-ui/icons/Person";
-import { Container, makeStyles, useTheme } from "@material-ui/core";

 //And here's the important part, we're importing the two things that will allow us to use cogment, first is the 'useActions' hook, this will give us the observations of our human agent, as well as allow us to make actions. import { useActions } from "./hooks/useActions";